Pre-Stressed and Post-Tensioned Concrete Inspection Services

 Primarily, the difference between the two types of concrete is the timing.
 Pre-stressing is done before casting concrete.
 However, post-tensioning happens after it has hardened.

 Another difference is location.
 Pre-stressed elements are often made in factories.
 Post-tensioned systems are usually built on site.
-Both systems are strong and reliable.
-But both need proper inspection to stay safe.

 Why Inspection Services Are Important Construction?